 Can I attend protests during work-hours?

 Throughput the years, many people have attending protests and rallies regarding climate change.
 There have been overwhelming environment concerns that the public has and what appears to be relative inaction by the government, many feel that they have no choice but to head to the streets to protest.
 From school children to CEO’s, individuals have turned out in droves – but what happens if a protest is scheduled during working hours?
 Does your employer have any power to stop you from going?
+The right to dismiss you?
 In 2019, the Fair Work Ombudsman has warned people they can’t simply not show up to work in order to attend planned climate protests across Australia.

 Legally, it has been recognized by Australian common law that the citizens of Australia have the right to participate in public assemblies of their particular concern or interest.
 The right to assemble is codified in the Summary Offenses Act of 1988.
 Such right is also expressly stated in the Peaceful Assemblies Act 1988.
 However, such public assemblies are governed by laws which are meant to ensure that such events are peaceful and do not erupt into violent emotional displays of interest.